duncombe/wikis/Weekly-Stand-Up-Reports.md

 * Recurring issues that may span a number of individual issues reported in GitHub

 # Week of 7 July 2014

+## Stand-up for Axiom
+#### Accomplishments
+* Completed the harvesting of the UNIDATA motherlode catalog into a WAF of ISO XML files: http://thredds.axiomalaska.com/iso/unidata/.
+Submitted to the ioos.catalog@noaa.gov email list for incorporation into the IOOS registry system (and eventually available via CSW).
+#### Anticipated activities
+* Gung-ho on "Theme 1 - Baseline"
+* Get Scenario 3A to a point that we can start producing graphs and analysis
+#### Issues
+* No report

 ## Stand-up for ASA
 #### Accomplishments